 In general OpenBSD does not include material copyrighted by manufacturers or software houses.
 Material may be included where the copyright owner has granted general permission for reuse without conditions, with terms similar to the Berkeley copyright, or where the material is the product of an employee and the employer's copyright notice effectively releases any rights they might have to the work.

 The Carnegie-Mellon copyright is similar to the Berkeley copyright, except that it requests that derivative works be made available to Carnegie-Mellon.
 Because this is only a request and not a condition, such material can still be included in OpenBSD.
 It should be noted that existing versions of Mach are still subject to AT&T copyrights, which prevents the general distribution of Mach sources.

 The ISC copyright is functionally equivalent to a two-term BSD copyright with language removed that is made unnecessary by the Berne convention.
 This is the preferred license for new code incorporated into OpenBSD.
-A sample license is included in the source tree as /usr/src/share/misc/license.template.
+A sample license is available in the file /usr/share/misc/license.template.

 The GNU Public License and licenses modeled on it impose the restriction that source code must be distributed or made available for all works that are derivatives of the GNU copyrighted code.

 While this may superficially look like a noble strategy, it is a condition that is typically unacceptable for commercial use of software.
 So in practice, it usually ends up hindering free sharing and reuse of code and ideas rather than encouraging it.
 As a consequence, no additional software bound by the GPL terms will be considered for inclusion into the OpenBSD base system.